GdsLacerda/Hackord/README.md

 ## Need help?
 [Join our Discord Server!](https://discord.gg/KCqrbVgSBF) (but read [Reporting Bugs](#reporting-bugs))

+#### WARNING: Even that we are on version V2, project is under heavy development and Hackord is not considered operational for now.
+If you want to run it, we expect some knowwlage in Python3 and some will to start using it.
+Even then it's not recommended as a lot of features simply does not work and have to be completly reweriten or replaced with something else.

 ## **FAQ**
 **Q:** What is Hackord?
 **A:** Hackord is automation tool for creation of discord account.